BoBch27/firevault_go/README.md

 - To define a transformation, use `Connection`'s `RegisterTransformation` method.
 	- *Expects*:
 		- name: A `string` defining the validation name
 		- func: A function of type `TransformationFn`.
-The passed in function accepts three parameters.
+The passed in function accepts two parameters.
 			- *Expects*:
 				- ctx: A context.
-				- path: A `string` which contains the field's path (using dot-separation).
-				- value: A `reflect.Value` of the field.
+				- fs: A value that implements the `FieldScope` interface, which gives access to different field data, useful during the transformation.
+Available methods for `FieldScope` can be found in the `field_scope.go` file.
 			- *Returns*:
-				- result: An `interface{}` with the new value.
+				- result: An `interface{}` with the new, transformed, value.
 				- error: An `error` in case something went wrong during the transformation.

 *Registering custom transformations is not thread-safe.
 It is intended that all rules be registered, prior to any validation.
 Also, if a rule with the same name already exists, the previous one will be replaced.*